GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 systematically.

 Using WebSockets, Pusher is able to deliver server-side events to clients.
-Pusher also offers  HTTP REST API based server-side SDKs to enable sending events from server to a public or secured channel.
+Pusher also offers REST API-based, server-side SDKs to enable sending events from a server to a public or secured channel

 In this tutorial you’ll learn how to complete the following tasks on the server:
 +  Set up your server to use the Pusher service